NOC-MSM/pyBDY/docs/source/intro.rst

 method of interpolation for any flavour of ocean model in order to set up a regional NEMO model configuration.
 At present (alpha release) the tools do not contain many options, but those that exist are accessed either through a NEMO style namelist or a convient GUI.

+PyNEMO has been updated to include integration with CMEMS data repository and the ability to produce tidal boundaries using TPXO or FES2014 as boundary input.